Ernest0-Production/DeclarativeLayoutKit/README.md

 myView.bottomAnchor(44.orLess).rightAnchor(8.orGreater.from(secondView))
 ```

-> **⚠️ Default priority of `AnchorLayoutBuilderConstraint` is 999!** It was decided to do so to ensure that the constraints in the case when its could not be applyid, in the future, when updaing layout, constraints are automatically re-activated
+> **⚠️ Default priority of `AnchorLayoutBuilderConstraint` is 999!** It was decided to do so to ensure that the constraints in the case when its could not be applyed, in the future, when updating layout, constraints are automatically re-activated

 **Full list of anchors functions:**

-`width/height/left/right/top/bottom/centerX/centerYAnchor` - no comments
+`width/height/left/right/top/bottom/centerX/centerYAnchor` - completely equal to `NSLayoutConstraint` anchors

 `sizeAnchor(CGSize)` == `widthAcnhor` + `heightAnchor`